Retrograde Alopecia

 • Age.
 It’s a fact of life that, as we get older, we’re more likely to notice thinning hair and recession, which may be due to retrograde alopecia.

 • How you style your hair.
 If you have long hair, pay attention to how you’re wearing it.
-Tighter hairstyles, like buns, ponytails, or tight braids, can stress your hair at the sides and nape of your neck, which may trigger traction alopecia.
+Tighter hairstyles, like buns, ponytails, or braids, can stress your hair at the sides and nape of your neck, which may trigger traction alopecia.

 • How you care for your hair.
 Frequently using high-heat styling tools, being an aggressive comber, or exposing your hair to harsh chemicals can weaken it and trigger loss.